Skip to main content

 Non-salaried staff

-This consideration will also be given to your spouse and children who live with him, when, working effectively in the activity, they are not considered as salaried staff.
+His/her spouse and minor children who live with him/her will also be considered as such when, while actually working in the activity, they are not considered salaried personnel.

 As a general rule, the employer will be counted as a non-salaried person (1,800 hours).
-In cases where a commitment of less than 1,800 hours/year may be accredited for objective reasons such as retirement, disability, plurality of activities or temporary closure of the operation, the effective time dedicated to the activity will be calculated.
+In those cases where it can be proven that less than 1,800 hours/year have been dedicated due to objective reasons, such as retirement, disability, multiple activities or temporary closure of the operation, the actual time dedicated to the activity will be counted.

-In these cases, for quantifying the management, organisation and planning tasks of the activity and, in general, those inherent to the employer will be entitled to receive the same in 450 hours/year, except when an effective commitment of more or less is proven.
+In these cases, for the quantification of the tasks of management, organization and planning of the activity and, in general, those inherent to the ownership of the same, the entrepreneur will be computed at 450 hours/year, except when a higher or lower effective dedication is accredited.

-Non-salaried staff with a degree of disability of 33% or more will be counted at 75%.
-100
+Non-salaried staff with a disability level equal to or greater than 33% will be counted at 75%.

 2. Spouse and minor children

-When the spouse or minor children are considered as non-salaried staff, the person working in the activity will be counted as a non-salaried person at least 1,800 hours/year.
+When the spouse or minor children are considered non-salaried personnel, the person who works in the activity for at least 1,800 hours/year will be counted as a non-salaried person.
 If the number of hours worked in the year has been lower, the amount of the non-salaried person will be estimated as the proportion between the number of hours actually worked in the year and 1,800.
-When there is a degree of disability of 33% or more, they will be counted at 75% 100
+When there is a degree of disability equal to or greater than 33%, it will be computed at 75 percent.

-Provided that the activity holder is fully counted (before applying, if applicable, the disability reduction) and there is no more than one person employed, the program will count the spouse and minor children who have the status of non-salaried workers at 50 per 100.
-This reduction will be applied, if applicable, after applying the corresponding disability level of 33 per 100.
+As long as the activity holder is counted in full (before applying, where applicable, the reduction for disability) and there is no more than one salaried person, the program will count the spouse and minor children who are not salaried, at 50 percent.
+This reduction will be applied, where appropriate, after applying the corresponding reduction for the degree of disability equal to or greater than 33%.

 Salaried staff

-Salaried person is any other person, other than non-salaried staff, who works in the activity.
+A salaried person is any other person, other than non-salaried personnel, who works in the activity.

-In particular, the spouse and minor children of the employer living with him/her will be considered as salaried staff, provided that the appropriate employment contract and membership of the General Social Security regime, work normally and with continuity in the business activity carried out by the holder.
+In particular, the spouse and minor children of the employer who live with him will be considered salaried personnel, provided that they have the appropriate employment contract and are affiliated to the general Social Security system, and that they work regularly and continuously in the business activity carried out by the owner.

-Students who are specifically trained in the compulsory training module in work centres will not be counted as salaried persons.
-Staff employed as a trainee must be counted as salaried staff.
+Vocational training students who complete the compulsory training module in workplaces will not be counted as salaried persons.
+Staff hired as interns must be counted as salaried staff.

-The number of hours per worker set out in the corresponding collective bargaining agreement or, failing that, a thousand eight hundred hours/year will be counted as an salaried person.
-When the number of hours of work per year is lower or higher, the amount of the salaried person shall be estimated as the proportion between the number of hours actually worked and those set out in the collective agreement or, failing that, one thousand eight hundred.
+A person will be counted as an employee if he or she works the number of annual hours per worker established in the corresponding collective agreement or, failing that, one thousand eight hundred hours/year.
+When the number of hours worked per year is lower or higher, the amount of the salaried person will be estimated as the proportion existing between the number of hours actually worked and those established in the collective agreement or, failing that, one thousand eight hundred.

 These 60% and 40% reductions are incompatible with each other.